 Note that we recommend that you leave the browser cache options at the default settings.

 Important: Popup blockers and other browser add-ons or plug-ins may affect the usability of the Configuration utility.
 If you experience issues with navigation, we recommend that you disable these types of browser plug-ins and add-ons.

-If you are upgrading the standalone Application Security Module from version 9.2.3 to version 9.2.4, there are several installation options to consider before you begin the version 9.2.4 software installation.
-Before you begin the installation process, you need to determine which installation option is appropriate: local, remote, or PXE server.
+There are several installation options to consider before you begin the version 9.2.4 software installation.
+Before you begin the installation process, you need to determine which installation option is appropriate.

 Warning: A valid service contract is required to complete this upgrade.

 Warning: The system to which you install the Global Traffic Manager or Link Controller must have at least 768MB of RAM.

 Warning: You must reactivate the license on the BIG-IP system you intend to upgrade before you begin the upgrade.

 Warning: You must turn off mirroring before you attempt to upgrade to version 9.2.4.
 Mirroring between units with previous versions of the BIG-IP software installed and version 9.2.4 is not supported.